 Thank you for the question and the photos.
 A breast augmentation alone will increase the volume of your breasts as well as improve the upper pole volume.
 Your photos do demonstrate a small amount of breast tissue residing below your breast fold.
 With an augmentation alone this tissue will still be present below your fold.
 It would not necessarily look bad but would not provide for the ideal breast contour.
 A breast lift would address this issue as well as elevate the position of the areola.
 If you desire a smaller areola this would also be done at the same time since it is part of the breast lift procedure.

 All the best,

 Dr Remus Repta

-To Lift or Not To Lift?
+Lift or No Lift?